 The basic idea of a smart-assistant routine is that you can connect a number of actions to a single phrase.
 So when you say (for example), “Hey, Google, good morning!” or “Alexa, good morning!” your smart assistant can do whatever series of actions you set it up to do—like start playing energetic music to get you moving or sharing the day’s inspirational quote.
-In addition, if your house has smart devices that work with Amazon Echo or Google Home, or another hub, you can include those in these routines.
+In addition, if your house has smart devices that work with Amazon Echo, Google Home, or a home hub like Constellation Connect, you can include those in these routines.

 How to Set Up a Google Assistant Routine

 - In the Google Assistant app, press the blue icon in the upper right-hand corner.

 - Then tap the three vertical dots icon and select “Settings.”